liang-cu/dl-hw/README.md

 HW1.2

-(1) function2.py  and mnist2.py are for question 1.2
+(1) function2.py  and mnist2.py are for question 1.2 (1) and (2)

+(1) Visualize the optimization process.
+(2) Observe gradient norm during training.
+It will display the PCA results by default when it finish.
+It will display the gradient norm when you close the first figure.

+(3)mini_ratio.py is for 1.2 (3)

+HW1.3

+(1) random label

+rand_label.py

+(2) Number of parameters

+number_parameter.py

+(3) Flatness v.s.
+Generalization

+part 1

+mnist_interpolation.py

+part 2

+sensi.py